10 Tips on Overcoming Writer’s Block

 1. Excessively harsh self-criticism

-3. Lack of external motivation, like attention and praise
+3. Lack of external motivation, like attention, praise, and deadlines

 4. Lack of internal motivation, like the desire to tell one’s story

-So, let’s get into some tips that will help you out of writer’s block and into your best work so far.
+So, let’s get into some tips that will help you out of writer’s block and into your journey towards your best work.

 1. Relax on your first draft